HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 {{ figure_markup(
   image="http2-total-number-of-connections-per-page.png",
-  caption="Distriution of total number of connections per page", description="A percentile chart of total connections, comparing 2016 with 2020 on desktop.
+  caption="Distribution of total number of connections per page", description="A percentile chart of total connections, comparing 2016 with 2020 on desktop.
 The median number of connections in 2016 is 23, in 2020 it is 13.
 At the 10th percentile, 6 connections in 2016, 5 in 2020.
 At the 25th percentile, 12 connections in 2016, 8 in 2020.
 At 75th percentile - 43 connections in 2016, 20 in 2020.
 At 90th percentile 76 connections in 2016 and 33 in 2020.",
   chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSOkWXtrbMfTLdhlKbBGDjRU3zKbnCQi3iPhfuKaFs5mj4smEzInDCYEnk63gBdgsJ3GFk2gf4FOKCU/pubchart?oid=17394219&format=interactive",
   sheets_gid="1432183252",